-Microsoft Edge is the default browser bundled with Windows 10 and as with all things Microsoft, uses Bing as the default search engine.
+Microsoft Edge is the default browser bundled with Windows 10, Windows 11 and beyond.
+As with all things Microsoft, the Edge browser uses Bing as the default search engine.
 Bing is good, but in most of the cases, the results have slightly lesser relevance than what you’ll get from a Google search.
-It also trims down to user’s personal preferences and interested.
+It also trims down to user’s personal preferences and interests.
 Anyways, if you’re looking for a way to use Google as the default search engine for search queries entered in Microsoft Edge’s address bar, you’re at the right place.

 Changing the Microsoft Edge Search Engine to Google

 The new Edge browser is based on Google’s Chromium project.
 Hence, the UI and menu options have been altered.
 Microsoft Edge supports the Open Search technology and any search engine which uses the same can be used as the default search engine on Microsoft Edge.
 In order to use Google for address bar searches, follow the steps mentioned below:

 - Open Edge’s Settings menu by clicking on options (3 dots at top right) and choosing Settings.